-Corratec stands out in such a way that most of their e-bikes are not uniformly designed as much as possible.
+Corratec stands out in such a way that most of its e-bikes are not uniformly designed as much as possible.
 This approach makes the brand either hit or miss its target on most occasions.
 And it is only proven by the mixture of criticism and praise (as proven by its numerous awards) its models have acquired.

 Plenty of their models are also conventionally designed in that they have a thicker frame than most e-bikes.
-Regardless of its shortcomings, Corratec still manages to remain a solid brand among German.
+Regardless of its shortcomings, Corratec still manages to remain a solid brand among Germans.
 Most of it could be attributed to the fluidity of the brand; it does its best to improve its models, in short.